jofas/blog/content/003-mongodump-archive-to-json/index.md

 `mongodump` and `mongorestore`.
 Last thing I checked was whether it is possible to extract the files from the archive using an available decompression program.
-It is not an uncommon pattern to base domain-specific archives on general-purpose formats like Tar or Zip.
+It is not an uncommon pattern to base domain-specific archive formats on general-purpose formats like Tar or Zip.
-For example, [`cargo package`](https://doc.rust-lang.org/cargo/commands/cargo-package.html) creates simple Tarballs from Cargo packages while Java's `.jar` files are just Zip archives with a metadata file in a specific location.
+For example, [`cargo package`](https://doc.rust-lang.org/cargo/commands/cargo-package.html) creates simple Tarballs from Cargo packages while Java's `.jar` files are just Zip archives with a metadata file in a specific location within the archive.
 Unfortunately this is [not true](https://stackoverflow.com/a/56519349/20665825) for the archives created by `mongodump`.
 So extracting the binary file containing the documents from a collection and